I have already dealt with the subject of generation Z in a previous article as a result of the interviews I do during the courses I lead.

 "If I want to see brand news, I go to Instagram."

 Hum...
 I'm stumped...
 Maybe play more with the "Custom Audience" module of social networks from the routing tools.
 It seems to me that this kind of practical module is under-exploited.
-Otherwise wait a few months, I'll get some students on it, it's a good thesis topic 😉
+If not, wait a few months, I'll put some students on it, it's a good subject for a thesis ;-)

 Shopping cart abandonment email and retargeting email make... splash